Ayoubslh/Sanned/Readme.md

 ---

 ## Project Overview
-Sanned is a cross-platform app for discovering, creating, and managing missions.
+Sanned is a mobileapp for discovering, creating, and managing humanitarian missions for crisis area like Gaza .
+It is designed for those in the heart of the crisis to help each other with whatever they can (trading,providing help , services... ) when help is unreachable ,it is also a way and a tool for NGOs to assess the situation and act .
 It features offline-first sync, location-based discovery, and a robust backend API.

 ---